Hexagram 18:

 days

 Work on What Has Been Spoiled has supreme success.
 It furthers one to cross the great water.
 Before the starting point, three days.
 After the starting point, three days.
-The refactor will be difficult—crossing the great water always is—but it's the only path forward.

 Image